BinaryCodeCrafter/BinaryCodeCrafter/README.md

 👋 Welcome to Hamada's GitHub Profile! 👨‍💻

-I'm Mohammed, a .Net Developer passionate about web development, Here, you'll find a glimpse into my coding journey, projects, and interests.
+I'm Mohammed, a Full Stack Developer passionate about web development, Here, you'll find a glimpse into my coding journey, projects, and interests.

 ## 🚀 About Me